Anonymitaet/gacua_preview/README.md

    This command starts the MCP server, which will listen for commands to execute on the local machine.

-2. **Launch the GACUA backend (the 🧠 Brain):**
+2. Launch the GACUA backend (**the 🧠 Brain**).

-   On the controlling device with authenticated access to the Gemini API, run the following command:
+   On the **controlling device** with authenticated access to the Gemini API, run the following command:

    ```bash
    GACUA_MCP_COMPUTER_URL=http://<MCP_HOST>:<MCP_PORT>/mcp npx @gacua/backend
    ```

-   - `GACUA_MCP_COMPUTER_URL`: This environment variable tells the "Brain" the endpoint of the "Body" you started in the previous step.
+   - `GACUA_MCP_COMPUTER_URL`: it tells the "Brain" the endpoint of the "Body" you started in the previous step.

-## 🛠️ Development
+## Development

 Interested in contributing to GACUA?
 Here’s how you can get your development environment set up and run the project from source.

 ### Initial Setup

 After cloning the repository, you need to install the dependencies and perform an initial build.
-This is a required first step.

-1.  **Install all package dependencies:**
+1. Install all package dependencies.

     ```bash
     npm install
     ```

-2.  **Build all packages:**
+2. Build all packages.

     This command compiles all the packages within the monorepo.

     ```bash